Home/Blog Center/Baby

 Conclusion

 The hard part is the daily cycle.
 Wash.
 Sterilize.
 Dry.
 Repeat.
-If you want to cut steps, an all-in-one option like the eufy Bottle Washer S1 can help, since it washes, uses 100°C steam to kill germs, and dries in one run.
-There isn’t one “right” choice.
+If you want to cut steps, an all-in-one option like the eufy Bottle Washer S1 pro can help, since it washes, uses 212°F steam to kill germs, and dries in one run.
+There isn't one "right" choice.
 The best one fits your day and makes feeding feel easier.

 FAQs